HSF/merge2gcal/README.md

 - use a proper configuration file for setup (file and reading of it exists but is not used)
 - use a filtering mechanism, e.g. ignore events in a category which contain string "XYZ" (partly works)
 - use other sources to retrieve event data.
 For the moment only indico is supported (via module pycal in the local directory)
-- move the script to python 3 ...

 ## Getting Started